If you have a love for food and a passion for photography then it’s time to create some masterpieces!

 George is currently represented internationally by agencies such as StockFood, Getty Images and Corbis.
 His images are sold for use in cookbooks, restaurant menus, magazines and on the web.

-George also serves as the competition chair for the Orlando Camera Club, in Orlando, Florida.
+George also serves as the President of the Orlando Camera Club, in Orlando, Florida.

 His work can be seen at: